gotchoices/MyCHIPs/doc/learn-protocol.md

   Both apps would have a copy of the chit, but neither server would yet have it.
   First app to regain connectivity would share the chit with its agent and it would then be up to the agents to come to consensus.

-This reminds us the system must be tolerant of a packet for the same chit (same tally and chit uuid) arriving two or more times.
+This reminds us, the system must be tolerant of a packet for the same chit (same tally and chit uuid) arriving two or more times.
 This is accomplished by only processing state transitions if the chit is currently in the expected state.

+Chits are ultimately identified by their UUID.
+When merging a new set of chits into an existing chain, the system should assume that if it already has a chit with a given UUID, it should not accept a new chit with the same UUID but different contents.
+This will guard against the case where a rogue or confused entity/agent creates and signs two different chits with the same UUID.
+In other words, the chain merge algorithm can record chits to obtain consensus but it should not replace a chit it already has.
+In this particular failure pattern, if one side has the original chit and the other side gets ahold of a new or corrupt chit with the same UUID, this should result in a failure state which will call for human intervention to resolve.

 It may seem a little confusing to determine whether the consensus protocol is really a tally thing or a chit thing.
-It is mostly oriented around chits.
+It seems mostly oriented around chits.
 But it is really the two halves of the tally that are (or are not) fully consensed at any given time.
 So this must necessarily also include the signed portions of the tally itself.